Stony Brook School: History

 Carson's vision also included the establishment of a boys' school which could use the Assembly grounds outside of the summer months.
 As early as 1916, formal plans were being considered for opening the school, but financial constraints and World War I postponed the opening of the school until the fall of 1922.
-On September 13, The Stony Brook School was inaugurated with 27 boys and 9 faculty.
+On 21 July 1921, Henry Strachan and Susan Strachan founded the ecumenist Latin American Evangelization Campaign (LAEC) at the site of the future Stony Brook School.
+On September 13, 1922 The Stony Brook School was inaugurated with 27 boys and 9 faculty.
 Founding headmaster Frank E. Gaebelein called the new school an "experiment" in Christian education and set the mission for the school as being a rigorous college preparatory school thoroughly rooted in the Christian tradition.
 Education was not merely an emphasis on strong academics for the education of the mind, but more importantly was an emphasis on building character for the education of the heart - a distinction he linked with an adherence to the gospel.
 In his report to the Board in November 1937, Gaebelein reaffirmed the purpose of the school stating, “It was never the aim of Dr. Carson and the other founders, however, simply to inaugurate one more college preparatory school.
 Stony Brook’s prime reason for existence has been to bring its [students] into vital contact with the Christian faith.”

 The academic reputation of the school grew in prominence.
 In May 1923, it was granted a charter by the Board of Regents of the University of the State of New York.
 In 1928, the school was accredited by the Middle States Association of Colleges and Schools.

 In 1930, SBS was granted a charter by the Cum Laude Society, placing it among the first sixty schools granted this distinction since 1906.

 In 1931, the Director of Admissions at Princeton University indicated that the admissions committee was so impressed with the caliber of Bible study at Stony Brook that it would award one Carnegie Unit of preparation for college.

 In the fall of 1971, a group of thirty day-student girls entered the school, beginning the school's move toward co-education.
 The following year, female boarding commenced.

 In honor of the school's fiftieth anniversary in 1972, long-time faculty member and writer D. Bruce Lockerbie penned a history of the school entitled, The Way They Should Go.